 With its ring of canals that all seem to look the same, a flat horizon that makes it tough to see landmarks and the tiny alleys whose names are longer than they are, it's no wonder the site of visitors staring blankly at upside-down maps is a common one on Amsterdam street corners.
 Follow this quick and easy advice to avoid getting lost in Amsterdam.
 Of course, if your travel plans include getting "lost" on purpose and going where your journey takes you, have an adventure!

 Use a Map

 Don't assume that because Amsterdam is relatively compact you can just wing it and find what you're looking for.
 A good map is essential to getting around and helps visitors make the most of their exploring time.

-I find the maps in most printed guidebooks to be limited; pick up a city map at a tourist office, your hotel or a souvenir shop.
+We find the maps in most printed guidebooks to be limited; pick up a city map at a tourist office, your hotel or a souvenir shop.
 Keep these things in mind about the city's orientation:

 - Think of Centraal Station as the city's northern landmark;

 - Remember the three main canals that make a complete horseshoe are in alphabetical order (inner to outer): Herengracht, Keizersgracht, Prinsengracht;

 - Identify main squares like Dam, Nieuwmarkt, Leidseplein, and Rembrandtplein;

 - Notice that street names often change when the route crosses water.